mouldimus/Pitman_HTML_CSS/cheatsheet.md

 As mentioned earlier, “src” is short for “source” and gives the source (location) of a file.

 We then would save our HTML as Hello_World.html (or something) and run it.
 We are telling our HTML file to pull code from our JavaScript file.

+## Flexbox
+Flexbox is short for “flexible box” and is a tool in CSS that allows for a flexible layout structure.
+It can be used to make websites more responsive.